tpm2dev/tpm.dev.tutorials/Intro/README.md

 ("EKpub") can be used to uniquely identify a TPM, and possibly link to the platform's, and even the platform's user(s)' identities.

+The `TPM2_CreatePrimary()` and `TPM2_CreateLoaded()` commands create key objects deterministically from the hierarchy's seed and the "template" used to create the key (which includes a "unique" area that provides "entropy" to the key derivation function).

 ## Key Wrapping and Resource Management

 Key wrapping is encrypting a secret or private key (key encryotion key,